-It can be seen from life experience that human is able to distinguish gait sequences of different subjects by adaptively focusing on temporal fragments with different time scales.
+It can be seen from life experience that human is able to distinguish gait sequences of different subjects by selectively attending to temporal fragments characterized by distinct time scales.
 A qualitative illustration is given in Figure. \ref{fig:motivation}, where voting results from 15 volunteers are used to calculate the focus distribution.
 In Figure. \ref{motivation_a}, the differences between the two gait sequences are so obvious that we can distinguish them by observing fewer frames from the beginning.
 On the contrary, in Figure. \ref{motivation_b}, differences between two sequences are quite subtle that we have to observe more frames to distinguish them.
-Therefore, in this situation, short-term clues are not enough to make a distinction between the two subjects, but long-term features need to be considered since they provide richer temporal information.
-Hence, the adaptive adjustment among multi-scale temporal features leads to flexible focus along temporal dimension, which offers a new perspective for gait modeling.
+Therefore, in this situation, relying solely on short-term clues is inadequate for distinguishing between the two subjects, but long-term features need to be considered since they provide richer temporal information.
+Consequently, the adaptation of multi-scale temporal features facilitates a flexible focus along the temporal dimension, thereby providing a novel perspective for gait modeling.

-Motivated by such observation, we propose a context-sensitive temporal feature learning (\textbf{CSTL}) network for gait recognition.
-The core idea of this method is to integrate multi-scale temporal features according to the contextual information along temporal dimension, which allows information communications among different scales from both local and global perspectives.
+Motivated by such observations, we propose a Multi-scale Context-aware Network with Transformer (\textbf{MCAT}) for gait recognition.
+The core idea of this method is to integrate multi-scale temporal features by considering the contextual information along temporal dimension, which allows information exchange among different scales from both local and global perspectives.
 Here, contextual information is obtained by evaluating the local and global relations among multi-scale temporal features, which reflects diverse motion information existing in context semantics.
-CSTL produces temporal features for each frame in three scales, i.e., frame-level, short-term and long-term, which are complementary to each other.
+MCAT produces temporal features for each frame in three scales, i.e., frame-level, short-term and long-term, which are complementary to each other.
 The frame-level features retain frame characteristics at each time instant.
-The short-term features capture local temporal contextual clues, which are sensitive to temporal locations and beneficial to model micro motion patterns.
-The long-term features, on behalf of motion features across all frames, reveal global action periodicity, which are invariant for temporal locations.
+The short-term features capture local temporal contextual clues, which are sensitive to temporal locations and contribute to model micro motion patterns.
+The long-term features, representing motion characteristics across all frames, reveal global action periodicity and remain invariant to temporal locations.